-Importantly, members of the Board must have the highest ethical standards, a strong sense of professionalism, and a dedication to serving the interests of all JLL shareholders.
+Importantly, members of the Board must have the highest ethical standards, a strong sense of professionalism and a dedication to serving the interests of all JLL shareholders.
 The Statement of Qualifications groups these desirable characteristics in three categories, as shown below.
-In 2022, the Board amended the Statement of Qualifications to specifically include experience relating to environmental, social, legislative, regulatory and public policy matters and their impact on corporate governance.
+Since 2022, the Statement of Qualifications has specifically included experience relating to environmental, social, legislative, regulatory and public policy matters and their impact on corporate governance.

-Management and Leadership Experience
+Management and leadership experience

-A member of the Board must have extensive experience in business, education, or public service.
+A member of the Board must have extensive experience in business, education or public service.
 This includes anyone who has held: